julialin2005-ops/ah-numeracy-learning-intelligence/README.md

 Today, AH analyses individual tutoring sessions.
 The next stage is longitudinal learning intelligence — synthesising evidence across many sessions to help tutors understand mastery progression, retention, intervention effectiveness, and long-term learning outcomes.

 AH introduces Numeracy Learning Intelligence — a new approach to making learning progress visible through structured educational reasoning.

+## Social Impact

+AH is designed to support an underserved population of children with dyscalculia and foundational maths learning difficulties by enabling evidence-based decisions on core numeracy foundations.
+Dyscalculia affects an estimated 3–7% of children worldwide but remains significantly under-recognised.[1]

+## References

+1. Haberstroh, S., & Schulte-Körne, G. (2019). *The Diagnosis and Treatment of Dyscalculia*.
+Deutsches Ärzteblatt International, 116(7), 107–114. https://doi.org/10.3238/arztebl.2019.0107